C5278/recap-workshop-2025/README.md

     7.1.
 Create a new folder named `inventory` under the `srv` directory.
 This folder will contain the service definition and handler files needed to call the Inventory destination.

-      > Create a file named `index.cds` in the `srv/inventory` folder with the following content:
+      a.
+Create a file named `index.cds` in the `srv/inventory` folder with the following content:

         ```cds

             service InventoryService {}

         ```

-        > Create a file named `index.js` in the same folder with the following content:
+      b.
+Create a file named `index.js` in the same folder with the following content:

         ```javascript
         const cds = require("@sap/cds");